PCV13 Vaccine for Solid Organ Transplant Recipients

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that participants must have been on immunosuppressive agents for at least 3 months, so you may need to continue those.

-What data supports the effectiveness of the PCV13 treatment for solid organ transplant recipients?
+What prior data suggests that the PCV13 vaccine is safe for solid organ transplant recipients?

-How is the PCV13 vaccine unique for solid organ transplant recipients?
+What evidence suggests that the PCV13 vaccine is effective for solid organ transplant recipients?

 Jaime G Deville, MD, FAAP